Menu

 WAGISA Awards

-During the opening plenary session of the 2023 Washington GIS Conference, WAGISA was pleased to present the 2023 Summit Award for GIS Person of the Year to Maria Sevier.
+During the opening plenary session of the 2024 Washington GIS Conference, WAGISA was pleased to present the 2024 Summit Award for GIS Person of the Year to Joanne Markert.

 Summit Award Info